Apple Music: Preparation

 Before Apple Music, the company's iPod and iTunes were known for having "revolutionized digital music."
 Former Apple CEO Steve Jobs was known to be opposed to the idea of music subscription services.
 When Apple bought audio equipment maker Beats Electronics in 2014, Apple gained ownership of Beats' own service Beats Music, and made Beats Music CEO Ian Rogers responsible for the iTunes Radio service.
 Business Insider later reported that Apple was planning to merge the two services.
 Apple also hired noted New Zealand born British radio DJ Zane Lowe to serve as a music curator.

 After a period of rumors and anticipation, Sony Music CEO Doug Morris confirmed on June 7, 2015, that Apple had plans to announce a music streaming service, saying "It's happening tomorrow," with the launch later in the month.
 Morris emphasized several times that he prefers paid streaming as opposed to ad-supported, from a financial perspective.
 Furthermore, Morris said he expects the service to be the "tipping point" to accelerate the growth of streaming, along with arguing that Apple has "$178 billion dollars in the bank.
-And they have 800 million credit cards in iTunes." as opposed to Spotify, which "never really advertised because it’s never been profitable".
+And they have 800 million credit cards in iTunes." as opposed to Spotify, which "never really advertised because it's never been profitable".
 Morris further argued that "Apple will promote this like crazy and I think that will have a halo effect on the streaming business.
 A rising tide will lift all boats.
 It's the beginning of an amazing moment for our industry."

 Royalty payment policy

 Shortly before Apple Music was released, singer-songwriter Taylor Swift wrote an open letter publicly criticizing Apple's decision to not reimburse artists during a user's free trial period and announced that she would be holding back her album 1989 from the service.
 She said the policy was "unfair" as "Apple Music will not be paying writers, producers, or artists for those months".
 UK independent record label Beggars Group also criticized the trial period, saying it struggled "to see why rights owners and artists should bear this aspect of Apple's customer acquisition costs".

-The day after Swift's letter, Apple Senior Vice President of Internet Software and Services Eddy Cue announced on Twitter that Apple had changed its policy, and that Apple Music "will pay artist for streaming, even during customer's free trial period".
+The day after Swift's letter, Apple Senior Vice President of Internet Software and Services Eddy Cue announced on Twitter that Apple had changed its policy, and that Apple Music "will pay artists for streaming, even during customers' free trial period".
 On Twitter, Swift wrote "After the events of this week, I've decided to put 1989 on Apple Music...
 And happily so".
 She concluded saying it was "the first time it's felt right in my gut to stream my album".